-Approximately 7% of Malaysia’s population are Indian and a visit to Batu Caves provides an interesting insight into their culture.
+Approximately 7% of Malaysia’s population is Indian.
+A visit to Batu Caves Kuala Lumpur provides an interesting insight into their culture.
 Watch on as barefoot pilgrims sporting tilaka ascend the 272 steps to the main temple to pay respects to their religion.

 How to Get to Batu Caves from Kuala Lumpur